CaptainCodeman/datastore-mapper/readme.md

     mapper.UseMemcached()

 ## Mapper Jobs
-Mapper Jobs are defined by creating a Go struct that implements the `jobSpec` interface used to parse request parameters and create the datastore query spec:
+Mapper Jobs are defined by creating a Go struct that implements the `JobSpec` interface.
+This defined the `Query` function used to parse request parameters and create the datastore query spec:

     Query(r *http.Request) (*Query, error)

-Plus, one of the processing interfaces depending on whether you want to process the entities individually or in batches:
+Plus, the function that will be called by the mapper as the datastore is iterated:

-    Next(c context.Context, w io.Writer, counters Counters, key *datastore.Key) error
+    Next(c context.Context, counters Counters, key *datastore.Key) error
-    NextBatch(c context.Context, w io.Writer, counters Counters, keys []*datastore.Key) error

-Processing is currently 'keys only' but performance with go batching is very good and gives the benefit of reducing cost but I have plans to provide a way to query and pass entities straight from the datastore.

-If using the Cloud Storage feature to export the `io.writer` can be used to serialize entities in whatever format is desired (JSON works great for BigQuery).
-If no bucket is defined when starting a job then any output written to the writer will be discarded.
+The datastore will use a 'keys only' query but this can be changed to fetching the full entities by imeplementing the `JobEntity` interface to return the entity to load into (which should be stored as a named field of the job):

+    Make() interface{}

+To make it easy to output to Cloud Storage a job can implement `JobOutput` which provides an `io.writer` for the slice being processed.
+The job can create whatever encoder it needs to write it's output (JSON works great for BigQuery):

+    Output(w io.Writer)

 There are additional interfaces that can be implemented to receive notification of various lifecycle events: